|Nutritional Guidelines (per serving)|

 - Grenadine is a pomegranate-flavored syrup that's essential for cocktails like the tequila sunrise.
 You can buy it at nearly any store, even many liquor stores keep it in stock.
 On the other hand, it's also easy to make grenadine at home using fresh pomegranate or juice.

 - Fresh lemon juice is recommended and will create a better tasting cocktail.
-One whole lemon should yield at least 3 tablespoons, so it's more than enough for a single drink.
+One whole lemon should yield at least 1 3/4 ounces, so it's more than enough for a single drink.

 - Chilling your glass will help the drink stay colder.
 If you don't have one in the freezer, simply place a couple of ice cubes in the glass while you mix the cocktail.